zoe-zentner/cardscape/README.md

 # Cardscape

-Cardscape is a card collection game where users can collect and manage their cards, purchase new ones from different categories, and track their progress.
+Cardscape is a Hirono card collection game where users can collect and manage their cards, purchase new ones from different categories, and track their progress.
 Each user has a personal collection of cards that they can view, with the card's ownership status reflected in its color (greyscale for cards they don’t own).

 ## Demo